Finiteness properties for Shimura curves and modified diagonal cycles: Classification of auto-critical Shimura curves over

-Let $F=\BQ$.
-Then the Jacquet--Langlands correspondence to $\GL_{2,\BQ}$ of these representations are associated to newforms (in the sense of classical modular forms for congruence subgroups of $\SL_2(\BZ)$) of weight 2.
-We can obtain their informations by reading data in the database LMFDB \cite{LMFDB} of modular forms.
-Then we apply the criteria in Appendix \ref{Local root numbers} to compute trilinear forms.
-Below, we give necessary background and describe our algorithm in doing this.
-(However, the efficiency of the algorithm can not be determined, see the seventh, eighth and ninth step below.)

-Each newform $f$ corresponds to a unique cuspidal automorphic representation $\pi $ of $\GL_{2,\BQ}$ whose infinite component is a holomorphic discrete series.
-Let the level of $\pi$ to be the level of $f $.
-Then for a prime number $p$, the conductor of $\pi_p$ (see \S \ref{Notions}) is exactly the $p$-exponent of the level.

-Recall that $S_B$ is the finite set of finite places $v$ of $F$ such that $B_{v}:=B(F_v)$ is a division quaternion algebra.
-Then $ \pi_\rf$ (the finite component of $\pi$) is the Jacquet--Langlands correspondence to $\GL_{2, \BQ}$ of an irreducible infinite dimensional representation $\Pi$ of $B^\times(\BA_\rf)$, if and only if $\pi_v$ is a discrete series for every $v\in S_B$.
-In this case, if $p\not\in S_B$, $\Pi_p=\pi_p$.
-Let the level of $\Pi$ be the level of $\pi$, which is reasonable by \eqref{JLcond}.
-Note that $p\in S_B$ divides this level.
+We study irreducible infinite-dimensional representations $\Pi$ of $B^\times(\BA_\rf)$ appearing in Shimura curves over $\BQ$ via the Jacquet--Langlands correspondence to $\GL_{2,\BQ}$.
+The cuspidal automorphic representations $\pi$ of $\GL_{2,\BQ}$ whose infinite component is the holomorphic discrete series of weight~2 are in bijection with newforms $f$ (in the sense of classical modular forms for congruence subgroups of $\SL_2(\BZ)$) of weight~2.
+Let the level of $\pi$ be the level of $f$.
+Then for a prime number $p$, the conductor of $\pi_p$ (see \Cref{Notions}) is exactly the $p$-exponent of the level.
+Recall that $S_B$ is the finite set of finite places $v$ of $F$ such that $B_v := B(F_v)$ is a division quaternion algebra.
+Then $\pi_\rf$ (the finite component of $\pi$) is the Jacquet--Langlands correspondence to $\GL_{2,\BQ}$ of an irreducible infinite-dimensional representation $\Pi$ of $B^\times(\BA_\rf)$ if and only if $\pi_v$ is a discrete series for every $v \in S_B$.
+In this case, if $p \notin S_B$, then $\Pi_p = \pi_p$.
+Let the level of $\Pi$ be the level of $\pi$, which is a reasonable notion by \eqref{JLcond}.
+Note that every $p \in S_B$ divides this level.
+The most important task is to determine whether a Shimura curve $X_0^A(N)$ is auto-critical by \Cref{lem:auto-critical}, since it is dominated by other curves $X_1^A(N)$ and $X^A(N)$.
 Then $\Pi$ appears in $X_0^A(N)$ if and only if $\Pi$ has level dividing $AN$ (by \eqref{JLcond}).
-For $Y_0^A(N)$, we simply further require $\Pi,\pi$ to have trivial central character.
-We will use LMFDB to find such possible $\Pi, \pi$ of a given level (for the level within the database) and weight $2$ for our purpose.